Bake or Break

 For those of you (like me) who prefer homemade over a mix, I am happy to tell you that this Blueberry Pineapple Dump Cake is made from scratch with no cake mix in sight.
 There’s just one extra step for mixing the topping, turning a crazy easy dessert into a crazy easy homemade dessert!

 The end result is really part cake and part crisp.
 It’s not quite as sturdy as a traditional cake, but it has more structure than a crisp.
-Serve it as is or top it with ice cream or sweetened whipped cream.
+Serve it as-is or top it with ice cream or sweetened whipped cream – I promise you’ll love every bite!

 What You’ll Need

-• All-purpose flour – As always, measure by weight for best results.
+• All-purpose flour – As always, measure it by weight for the best results.
 Otherwise, spoon and sweep.
-Learn more: How to Measure Flour
+Learn more by reading up on how to measure flour.

-• Unsalted butter – No need to soften the butter.
+• Unsalted butter – No need to soften the butter ahead of time.

 • Chopped nuts – Use your favorite kind or a combination.
 Pecans, walnuts, hazelnuts, and almonds are all good choices.

-Fresh blueberries and fresh or canned pineapple will give you the best result, but you can use frozen if you prefer or if you don’t have access to fresh.
+Fresh blueberries and fresh or canned pineapple will give you the best results, but you can use frozen if you prefer or if you don’t have access to fresh.
 No need to thaw the fruit; just use them straight from the freezer.
 Keep in mind that frozen fruits have more moisture, so they may change the consistency of the end result.
-Learn more: Fresh vs Frozen Fruits in Baking
+Learn more by checking out the details on using fresh vs frozen fruits in baking.

 How to Make Blueberry Pineapple Dump Cake